ebemunk/blog/content/post/2018-09-01-lost-text-mining.md

 Even though the show mostly revolves around 8 characters, I want to include more of the text, so I picked the top 25 speakers in the show and fed their lines in.
 You can select a specific character or just browse through with the buttons below.

-I also added 2 columns, difference from population average and difference from 50th percentile.
-Since the values for the Big-5 are population percentiles, I wanted to see which (if any) characters are different.
-Difference from population average refers to the average values for all the other analyzed characters.
+Since the values for the Big-5 are population percentiles, I wanted to see which (if any) characters are "different".
+Population average refers to the average values for all the other analyzed characters.
 Difference from 50th percentile refers to the difference from Watson's own sample population.
-Lets first look at the characters one by one and not worry about comparing these characters to each other.
+Lets first look at the characters one by one and not worry about comparing these characters to each other just yet.

 <div id="individual" class="viz"></div>